From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Experimental Section

-We prepared the HSP90 protein structure and the small molecules from a compound library for docking.
-The protein structure and the corresponding pocket position are determined from a reference structure (PDB ID: 2xdl) from the RCSB PDB.
-We used PyMOL~\cite{PyMOL} (version 2.5.0, open-source) to remove the solvent molecules, ions and the original ligand.
-The average coordinate of the original ligand, $x=65.4, y=35.0, z=25.5$, was utilized as the center of docking box.
-Then we added hydrogens and charges to the protein, and then converted the conformation representation into the PDBQT format, using ADFRsuite~\cite{ravindranath2015autodockfr} (version 1.0, build 5).
-For small molecules, we used the ETKDG algorithm from the RDKit library~\cite{landrum2013rdkit} (version 2022.3.3) to generate the initial conformations of molecules from the Chembridge DIVERSet-EXP library.
-Up to 10 conformers were generated for each molecule with a minimum heavy atom $\mbox{RMSD} = 0.5$\r{A} between conformers.
-Here, redocking can help stride over the energy barrier and thus reach the stable docking poses.
-All initial conformers were processed using the Meeko Python library, including salt removal, hydrogen addition and partial charge assignment.
+The HSP90 protein structure and small molecules from a compound library were prepared for docking.
+The protein structure and the corresponding pocket position were determined from a reference structure (PDB ID: 2xdl) from the RCSB PDB.
+PyMOL~\cite{PyMOL} (version 2.5.0, open-source) was used to remove the solvent molecules, ions, and the original ligand.
+The average coordinates of the original ligand, $x=65.4, y=35.0, z=25.5$, were utilized as the center of the docking box.
+Hydrogens and charges were added to the protein and converted the conformation into the PDBQT format using ADFRsuite~\cite{ravindranath2015autodockfr} (version 1.0, build 5).
+For small molecules, the ETKDG algorithm from the RDKit library~\cite{landrum2013rdkit} (version 2022.3.3) was used to generate the initial conformations of molecules from the Chembridge DIVERSet-EXP library.
+Up to ten conformers were generated for each molecule, with a minimum heavy atom $\mbox{RMSD} = 0.5$\r{A} between conformers.
+Here, redocking could help stride over the energy barrier and thus reach the stable docking pose.
+All initial conformers were processed using the Meeko Python library (https://github.com/forlilab/Meeko), including salt removal, hydrogen addition, and partial charge assignment.
 Finally, all initial conformers were converted to the PDBQT format before docking.
 Then, Autodock Vina~\cite{eberhardt2021autodock} (version 1.2.3) was utilized for docking the protein and small molecule conformers.
-The docking box size was chosen to be 25\r{A} and the exhaustiveness of the global search was set to 32.
-Autodock Vina was run in parallel on 3200 CPUs and all docking jobs were finished within 20 hours.
+The docking box size was chosen to be 25\r{A}, and the exhaustiveness of the global search was set to 32.
+To better examine the capability of Dynaformer, the most basic molecular docking setup was used, in which flexible docking was not taken into account.
+Autodock Vina was run in parallel on 3200 CPUs, and all docking jobs were finished within 20 h.
 The best docking pose and the corresponding docking energy of each molecule were kept.
-The pipeline of receptor preparation, ligand preparation and docking is shown in Supplementary Figure~1.
+The pipeline of receptor preparation, ligand preparation, and docking is shown in Figure~S1 (Supporting Information).